chiefbiiko/bwt/README.md

 Make sure to store the key pair somewhere safe (some kind of secret store) so that the included secret key remains private.

-Narrow key pairs to as few owners as possible.
+Narrow the set of owners of a particular key pair as much as possible.
 Particularly, any token-issuing peer should own a key pair exclusively.
 Peers that only parse/verify tokens, fx a set of CRUD endpoints for a specific resource, may share a key pair.

 Do renew all key pairs involved in your application setting regularly!